 Looking beyond Windsor’s connections to the British monarchy, the town is a great area of Berkshire in its own right.
-The connections across the UK makes it an ideal location for transient tenants, while the amenities, equally, position the town as a family hub.
-And with an average property price of £637,604, Windsor demonstrates how properties in commuter towns reap the rewards of these invaluable links.
+The connections across the UK makes it an ideal location for homebuyers and young professionals while the amenities, equally, position the town as a family hub.
+And with an average property price of £678,423, Windsor demonstrates how properties in commuter towns reap the rewards of these invaluable links.

 In keeping with the wider regeneration projects occurring across the South East, Reading is also being transformed.
 Station Hill is at the heart of the town’s revitalisation, which, when finished, will bring up to 625,000 sq. ft of office space, 1,300 new homes, 95,000 sq. ft of retail space as well as a two-acre outdoor piazza for leisure activities and local events.

-It’s expected these amenities will then further encourage a higher standard of leisure attractions and job opportunities.
-Reading is renowned for having the fastest growing economy in the Thames Valley over the past 20+ years, with finance giants Deloitte, PwC and EY having offices in the Berkshire town.
+In terms of employment, Reading is renowned for having the fastest growing economy in the Thames Valley over the past 20+ years, with finance giants Deloitte, PwC and EY having offices in the Berkshire town.
 Recent research revealed that in 2022, Reading topped the list of UK towns and cities with the most job opportunities with 2,460 job listings per 100,000 people, beating much bigger cities such as Manchester.

 Much like other key locations in the wider South East, Reading has a variety of transport links, with The Elizabeth Line beginning from Reading’s main train station.
-Being just 25 miles from London, you can expect direct services to London, Heathrow and Gatwick, making your summer getaways much easier.
+Being just 25 miles from London, you can expect direct access to Heathrow and Gatwick.

 The town also has a strong reputation of being a ‘tech corridor’, in addition to housing major brands like Sony, Barclays and AXA Wealth.
 A strong employment base, great shopping and even better restaurants, what more could you ask for?